negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 In both field-research and site-creation I employ tactics of bricolage––the poetics of making do with what tools, skills, and materials are already around (Roberts 2018a).
 For example, instead of learning everything about coding and styling webpages before building my web-site, I teach myself what I need as I go, often gleaning (copypasting) snippets of open source code (as is custom) that are relevant to what I am attempting in the moment.
 Moreover, I picked up knowledge of git and Github through my job in GIS at the university library.
 Mapping deeply cultivates an awareness of what is around, gleaning information that may become useful later on.

-Site form and formation - ATP - elaborate end of aag paper

 Research-creation outputs as 'boundary objects' (Bowker and Star 1999)